 What resources are needed to achieve this goal?

-Embarking on a goal with out the proper supporting resources sets you up for failure.
+Embarking on a goal without the proper supporting resources sets you up for failure.
 Budgets need to be tied to strategic efforts and not the other way around.
-Thinking through the associated costs, in terms of financial resources and people resources, is a necessary prequisite for commiting to completing a goal.
+Thinking through the associated costs, in terms of financial resources and people resources, is a necessary prerequisite for commiting to completing a goal.

 What will keep this goal from being successful?

-Identifying potential blockers and leading indicators for the sucess of a goal will help you know what to be aware of as you undertake the effort.
-While reviewing progress, you should also be assessing whether these blockers are effecting you and any additional issues that may come up as you progress.
+Identifying potential blockers and leading indicators for the success of a goal will help you know what to be aware of as you undertake the effort.
+While reviewing progress, you should also be assessing whether these blockers are affecting you and any additional issues that may come up as you progress.